 LeadCheck® was specifically designed to test for lead in paint.

 Since it’s not a simple (nor cheap) task to get your hands on an XRF, as consumers we need to demand that all of our dishware has NO LEAD, so that we don’t have to police the industry and test every single dish ourselves (which is simply not practical, given an XRF can cost tens of thousands of dollars.)
-That said, I test as many dishes as I can and post the results both here and on Facebook, so you may be able to check my XRF Testing archives to see if I have already tested your particular brand/ pattern/ vintage for lead—and at least that is a starting point!
+That said, I test as many dishes as I can and post the results both here and on Facebook, so you may be able to check out the index for the site (click here) to see if I have already tested your particular brand/ pattern/ vintage for Lead—and at least that is a starting point!

 I am working with parents around the country to host testing parties once a month or so, and if you want to chip in and help with the rental cost of the XRF you can send in a few items to be tested.
-There’s a link about that here & a fact sheet with more info for testing parties here.
-I am working on coordinating some testing events for the end of February 2017, and invite you to participate if you can!
+To learn more about participating and getting your own stuff tested – check out this link.

-Regarding cadmium, yes… much of the Fiestaware I have tested has been positive for cadmium (depending on the color.)
+Regarding Cadmium, yes… much of the Fiestaware I have tested has been positive for Cadmium, and sometimes even arsenic (depending on the color.)
 You can see some of the Fiestaware items I have tested here.
 I think as a guideline you could assume that same or similar colors may have similar results to the items I have tested (for the newer/ newly manufactured Fiestaware pieces.)

 Thank you for writing.